wbeebe/EspressifProjects/esp32-c3-i2c-displays/README.md

 I (9802) LED_DISPLAY: Alphanumeric testing finished.
 I (9802) LED_DISPLAY: Start cycling NeoPixel colors.
 ```

-Note: The color order is red, blue, green, cyan, magenta, yellow, and black.

-The pixel number indicates the pixel position in the LED strip.
-For a single
-LED, use 0.

 ## Troubleshooting
 * If the LED isn't blinking, check the GPIO or the LED type selection in the